-It is mid-2023 as I write this and I am still using an iPhone 8.
+It is mid-2023 (updated late 2023: still using iPhone 8 and these accessories).
 All these products are supposed to work on other models as well.

 All these items work great with my iPhone and iPad (and some are universal to work with Android and laptops as well), but I can make no guarantees that they will work with yours since there are so many variables with different phone models.
 That is why I like buying on Amazon: they have a quick and simple return policy if something doesn’t work.
 So, I’m only sharing from my experience: try these items if you want!
 I don’t make the products, I just use them.

 I use this power bank often to charge my phone.
 It’s holding up great.
 The little plastic cap that covers the tip is connected to the power bank with a strip of plastic.
 The strip disconnects sometimes from the power bank when I pop the cap off, but it’s easy to poke the plastic piece back in place.
 It’s only there to keep the cap from getting lost; it doesn’t affect the power bank itself.

 This keyboard and mouse each use two AAA batteries.
 The keyboard has full size keys that are raised; just like an old desktop computer!
 It reminds me of typing on my old Gateway 2000, which was the first computer I ever had and the computer on which I learned typing with the Mavis Beacon Teaches Typing program.
 Good times!
 For people today who are used to flat, slimline keys, they may not enjoy these “old-fashioned” keys.
 I feel rather nostalgic about it and prefer typing on this style of keyboard.
 It’s much easier to type without looking at the keyboard, because the keys are defined and separate from each other, which makes it easier for the fingers to not slip over on the wrong keys.